Kshanam Movie Review

 Censor Certificate: UA and Runtime: 120 Minutes

 Beginning of Ravikanth Perepu’s Kshanam has everything going in a cool friendly manner in its first 30 minutes offering a simple point, interesting twist and blend of love.
-The narration keeps progressing promisingly but there are either any major story developments or any exciting enjoyable moments until we are shown the investigation facts regarding Riya’s case just before the intermission.
+The narration keeps progressing promisingly but there is neither any major story developments nor any exciting enjoyable moments until we are shown the investigation facts regarding Riya’s case just before the intermission.
 Here another strange point to be mentioned is that the film reaches it midpoint even before the completion of one hour which makes you feel quite odd checking your watches and phones.

 Many times there are instances when we receive a very attractive and elegant designed ads, informing us about a new lavish restaurant/discounts in our locality with some luring offers.
-We opt for it and really impressed with the ambience and decoration with many well-chosen shores and great music playing in the background along with a pleasant staff.
+We opt for it and really impressed with the ambiance and decoration with many well-chosen shores and great music playing in the background along with a pleasant staff.
 But after a while when we are finished with our food, we don’t feel like having served with something exceptional or out of the world.
 The taste is just same as usual and food fails to rise above the routine, which doesn’t allow us to say that it was an entertaining evening well enjoyed.
-Finally, it can be easily said that Kshanam definitely rises much above its capacity in the technical and visual aspects with some impressive sequences post intermission.
+Something similar happened with Kshanam, which definitely rises above its capacity in the technical and visual aspects with some impressive sequences post intermission.
 But despite of so many positive features in its making the film fails to hold you convincingly in two hours of its duration and thus it cannot be rated more than an above average venture.

 Survi Review: 2.5/5 (0.25 more for Satyam Rajesh’s Characterization – 2.75)